ankane/ahoy/README.md

 This is typically useful for APIs.

 You can also defer visit tracking to JavaScript.
-This is useful for preventing bots (that aren’t detected by their user agent) and users with cookies disabled from creating a new visit on each request.
+This is useful for preventing bots (that aren’t detected by their user agent) and users with cookies disabled from creating a new visit on each request. `:when_needed` will create visits server-side when needed by events, and `false` will discard events without a visit.

 ```ruby
 Ahoy.server_side_visits = :when_needed